Continue reading on DataGuidance with:

 The personal information of a child is afforded special protection under POPIA.
 Section 34 of POPIA places a general prohibition on the processing of personal information concerning a child.
 Section 35 continues to state that the general prohibition will not apply when:

-- necessary for the establishment, exercise or defence of a right or obligation in law;
+• necessary for the establishment, exercise or defense of a right or obligation in law;

-- of personal information which has deliberately been made public by the child with the consent of a competent person.
+• of personal information that has deliberately been made public by the child with the consent of a competent person.

 7.9.
 Special categories of personal data